Nested Instrumental Variables Analysis: Switcher Average Treatment Effect, Identification, Efficient Estimation and Generalizability: Simulation study

 \section{Simulation study}

-We have two goals in this simulation study.
-Section \ref{subsec: simulation 1} investigates the finite-sample performance of the proposed estimators for SWATE.
-Section \ref{subsec: simu test homogeneity} investigates the level of each linear-projection-based test for the null hypotheses $H^{(j)}_{0}$.
-Because test ${T}_{\text{Wald},\alpha}^{(j)}$ developed for $H^{(j)}_{0}$ can each be used to test the same null hypothesis Assumption H(i) or H(ii), Section \ref{subsec: simu test homogeneity} also compares their power.
+This simulation study has three objectives.
+First, we evaluate the finite-sample performance of the proposed estimators for SWATE.
+Second, we assess the Type I error rates of each projection-based test for the null hypotheses $H_0^{(j)}$.
+Since the test ${T}_{\text{Wald},\alpha}^{(j)}$, developed for $H_0^{(j)}$ ($j = 1,2,3$), can each be used to test the same null hypotheses (Assumption H(i) or H(ii)), we additionally compare their power.
+Third, we compare both the Type I error rates and power of the projection-based tests with those of two nonparametric $L^p$ norm-based tests.